Skip to main content

 Medical Education Programs

 The IU School of Medicine Department of Surgery is committed to the education and training of medical students, residents and fellows.
-Both residency and fellowship training programs are available for each of the six divisions within the department.
-Four residency training programs, eleven fellowship programs, and two Transition to Practice programs provide outstanding opportunities for learners to become surgeon leaders.
+Both residency and fellowship training programs are available for each of the eight divisions within the department.
+Four residency training programs, eleven fellowship programs, and two Transition-to-Practice programs provide outstanding opportunities for learners to become surgeon leaders.

 Learn More